Cat-Computing-Universe/PyLab/README.md

 https://bboczeng.github.io/PyLab/demo/plot.html

 # PyLab
-A **totally, totally, totally** no install, no download, no config web based scientific computing platform that actually supports Python
+A **totally, totally, totally** no-install, no-download, no-config web-based scientific computing platform that actually supports Python.

-## Life is short, use Python
+## Life is short.
+Use Python.
-Natively supports Python, and all the great science computing packages that come with it: Numpy, Scikit-learn, Matplotlib, Pytorch(\*), Tensorflow(\*)
+PyLab natively supports Python, and all great science computing packages in it: Numpy, Scikit-learn, Matplotlib, Pytorch(\*), Tensorflow(\*), etc.

-## A online, browser based Python envrioment that is customized for Data Science
+## An online, browser based Python envrioment that is customized for Data Science
-With foundations coming from PyScript, a project powered by Scientific Computation leader Anaconda
+PyLab is based on PyScript, a project powered by Scientific Computation leader Anaconda

 ![](imgs/pyscript.png)